Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 This will make a call to the server for the meal saved and display it.

 Restart your server to add your new changes.
 Then add a new meal and view your frontend mealstore at http://localhost:8080/foodtracker.
 You should see a webpage displaying the total number of meals and a list of the meal names, rating and as well as a picture of the meal.
 Congratulations!
-You have now taken a meal from the app, set up a kitura server to receive the data and displayed it embedded in html to a webpage.
+You have now taken a meal from the app, set up a Kitura server to receive the data and displayed it embedded in html to a webpage.